xockcin/whytarot/DIARY.md

 My current challenge is that I lost some styling, probably when I did the Git reset to change the content window on my about page back into a modal.
 I could root around in my Git log again to try and find it, but I think I'd rather just do it over.

 Okay, now it looks pretty good.
 On load, I see a splash modal with buttons that bring up the about modal and the schedule modal.
 The menu appears and disappears with a card-flipping effect.
 Right now the effect is triggered with hover, which is not ideal and won't translate well to smartphone screens, but works for the time being.
 I still need to make the blog and contact modals, even if the former is for now just a placeholder.
 I also need to refine the card-flipping effect so it triggers based on whether or not there is an active modal.
 I also need to make everything look a little bit nicer.
 Aside from that, it's pretty much done!

+TODO:

+-Turn the question mark div in the Splash modal into the button for the About modal.
+Get rid of the "learn more" button - instead, the "schedule a session" button should extend all the way across the modal, and the words "learn more" should appear on either side of the question mark.
+Not sure what color.
+Consider adding a flip effect on click.

+-Pick one "schedule a session" button style.

+-Make the X-out button look nicer.

+-Figure out and fix the bug that makes the menu appear at the beginning.